Quantum healing

+History

 Deepak Chopra coined the term "quantum healing" when he published the first edition of his book with that title in 1989.
-His discussions of quantum healing have been characterised as technobabble - "incoherent babbling strewn with scientific terms" which drives those who actually understand physics "crazy" and as "redefining Wrong".
+His discussions of quantum healing have been characterised as technobabble - "incoherent babbling strewn with scientific terms" which drives many of those who actually understand physics "crazy" and as "redefining Wrong".

 Quantum healing has a number of vocal followers, but the scientific community widely regards it as nonsensical.
 The main criticism revolves around its systematic misinterpretation of modern physics, especially of the fact that macroscopic objects (such as the human body or individual cells) are much too large to exhibit inherently quantum properties like interference and wave function collapse.

-Physicist Brian Cox argues that misuse of the word "quantum", such as its use in the phrase quantum healing, has a negative effect on society as it undermines genuine science and discourages people from engaging with conventional medicine.
+Physicist and science communicator Brian Cox argues that misuse of the word "quantum", such as its use in the phrase quantum healing, has a negative effect on society as it undermines genuine science and discourages people from engaging with conventional medicine.
 He states that "for some scientists, the unfortunate distortion and misappropriation of scientific ideas that often accompanies their integration into popular culture is an unacceptable price to pay."